smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 ## 🟩 audio:
 * set to 32 bit (avoids truncation/dither/conversion step) 24khz is fine, and 48kHz or match kHz of the content you are listening to
 * bits is dynamic range to noise floor and sample rate is time points of a wave signal (Bits = vertical resolution, Sample rate = horizontal resolution)
+* buffer size is latency and CPU stability for monitoring (lower it) mixing (raise it)
 * Exclusive Mode: always use exclusive mode on DAC/AMP/SOUNDCARD (unless you have problems with capture cards or something)
 * Exclusive Mode: Uncheck on microphone multitasking (OBS/Discord/games/etc) unless you are studio recording and need less latency ect.
 * Exclusive Mode: again check for audiophile music listening or studio recording (bit‑perfect/lowest latency)